-- "Direct" indicators can speak directly to the success of the Community Improvement Plan, on the basis of how well the financial incentive programs and Town leadership programs are being utilized. - "Indirect" indicators include economic indicators, qualitative indicators and other indicators which speak more generally to the success of the Town and its Downtown, and which may or may not be directly attributed to the influence and success of the Community Improvement Plan.
+- "Direct" indicators can speak directly to the success of the Community Improvement Plan, on the basis of how well the financial incentive programs and Town leadership programs are being utilized. - "Indirect" indicators include economic indicators, qualitative indicators and other indicators which speak more generally to the success of the Town, and which may or may not be directly attributed to the influence and success of the Community Improvement Plan.

-Recommendations for each of these indicator types are provided in Table 5-1 the table below.
+Recommendations for each of these indicator types are provided in Table 5-1.

 Table 5-1: Recommendations for Indicator Types